Treatment for Loose Pedicle Screws: Surgical and Non-Surgical Strategies

 For patients with poor bone density, polymethylmethacrylate (PMMA) bone cement can be injected around screws to reinforce fixation.

 Effectiveness: A 2018 study reported a 92% success rate in preventing re-loosening with cement-augmented screws (Kim et al., 2018).
+However, if fixation stability is not achieved, there is a risk of implant failure and hardware failure, necessitating revision surgeries.

 Non-Surgical Management